AbhinavGupta201/Stl-Lookup/README.md

-# Stl-Lookup-
+# Stl-Lookup
 An overview of cpp stl library with important function for Competitive Programming.

 ## Often stuck at the stl container function? then you are at right place.
-This repository covers most commonly used functions in stl container also has some very important stl algorithm.
+This repository covers most commonly used functions in stl container and also has some most used stl algorithm in cp.

 1. Stl
   * Array